C

 What Do Clownfish Eat?

 These fish are omnivores, so they eat both plants and other animals.
-They primarily subsist by feeding off of zooplankton and phytoplankton.
+They primarily subsist by feeding on zooplankton and phytoplankton.
 Known as “plankton pickers,” these fish find and target specific plankton floating in their water column before eating them.
 This is as opposed to filter-feeding, which involves filtering huge quantities of plankton through the mouth to obtain nutrition.

 Reproduction and Lifespan